Target Rifle, Pistol and Hunting ClubsMembers competing in Rimfire Silhouette Competition on Hilltop Rifle Range

 Separate attendance forms for the rifle club (RC) and for the hunting club (HC) are attached below.

 Gordon O'Donnel is collecting & collating all attendance forms.
-You may post (P.O.
+You may email him at firstname.lastname@example.org or post (P.O.
 Box 123 Dapto 2530) or hand your attendance form copies to him directly.

 Please keep your original attendance sheets and only send in copies; mail does get lost.